Martin Saunders, Head of KS3 Science, Chichester High School

 The metacognition focus often meant that tasks were well scaffolded.
 For those kids who always say “I hate Science” or “I don’t get it” on repeat, I noticed this having a massive impact.
 Suddenly I was met with cries of “Oh right ok” and “I get it!”.
 This enthusiasm opened up a pathway to attempting harder tasks and, often, more success.
 My only barrier I found was when I attempted exams with a class, they struggled to make the jump.
 Removal of the scaffolding was almost an instant removal of their newfound confidence.
 For me, my next challenge is working out how to make the link- particularly where it matters most, exams.

-Overall, I’ve enjoyed my time using the Pioneer curriculum resources; it’s forced me to really evaluate my own practice and step up my game as well as benefitting the students around me.
+Overall, I’ve enjoyed my time using the Pioneer resources for Oxford Smart Activate; it’s forced me to really evaluate my own practice and step up my game as well as benefitting the students around me.
 I look forward to seeing the developments in the scheme and hopefully my own methods to make the difference that I signed up for when I started teaching.

-For the first time, curriculum, resources, assessments, next steps and CPD work seamlessly together.
-Click to find out more about Oxford Smart Activate and sign up to access the digital taster.
+Oxford Smart Activate is a brand-new curriculum for KS3 Science.
+For very the first time, curriculum, resources, assessments, next steps and CPD work seamlessly together.

 You may also be interested in: